movementlabsxyz/MIP/MIP/mip-34/README.md

 **Attestation**.
 A validator _attests_ for a new block $B'$.
 This can be done, for example, by casting a vote :white_check_mark: (true) or :x: (false) for a proposal by a leader validator.
 Or by each validator sending the hash of the block they have validated.

 **Fastconfirmation certificate**.
 When enough validators have attested for a new block $B'$, the block is _L2-confirmed_ (sometimes referred to as _L2-final_).
-The accumulation of enough votes is aggregated in a fastconfirmation certificate.
-A naive implementation of the fastconfirmation certificate is a list of votes.
+The accumulation of enough votes is aggregated in a Fastconfirmation certificate.
+A naive implementation of the Fastconfirmation certificate is a list of votes.

 > [!NOTE]
-> Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_ (i.e. _fastconfirmation_).
+> Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_ (i.e. _Fastconfirmation_).

 **Fastconfirmation**.
 FFS aims to _confirm_ the validity of each produced L2Block, at every L2Block height.
 > [!IMPORTANT]